 Can I provide an international/overseas telephone number for a contact?

-Will I get the same message by telephone, text message and email?
+Will I get the same message by text message and email?

 If I change mobile phone providers, do I need to opt in again?

-No. Once your phone number has been opted in, it stays registered in the system.
+No. Once your phone number has been registered, it stays in the system.